Toni Røseler Andersen

-Toni Dorthe Røseler Andersen (born 29 July 1940 in Silkeborg, Denmark) is a Danish former handball player.
+Toni Dorthe Røseler Andersen (born 29 July 1940) is a Danish former handball player.
 She was part of the Danish team that won silver medals at the 1962 World Women's Handball Championship in Romania.
 Røseler debuted for the national team in 1958 and would go on to play 60 matches, scoring 68 goals.

 She reached the final of the 1962–63 Women's European Cup with Frederiksberg IF.